cfengine/documentation/guide/special-topics/orchestration.markdown

 Today, education and peaceful society turns the reality of the power hierarchy upside down: the true specialists are at the bottom of the hierarchy, closer to the levers and the expertise to effect change.
-Today `low level' means more specialised, not less educated.
-Low level experts are held together by relatively unspecialised `managers' who serve mainly as coordinators and communications links.
+Today "low level" means more specialised, not less educated.
+Low level experts are held together by relatively unspecialised "managers" who serve mainly as coordinators and communications links.
 However, the culture and perception of authority from the top remains today.